 We currently have a Fund Balance of \$71,000 as of June of 2016.
 This is .3% of 2016 expenses.
 This Fund balance is targeted at an 8.5% figure.
 Until this Fund Balance is reached and financial stability is obtained, there will be restrictions on salary increases.
 The dollar amount of an 8.5% Fund Balance would be in the neighborhood of \$1,900,000.
-A Fund Balance at the \$1.9 mil level is only one month of operations.
+A Fund Balance at the 1.9 mil level is only one month of operations.

 The funding from the State of Idaho is being increased by 6.3% from last fiscal year.
-This amount is spread throughout the appropriations and is attached to the Board packet in an accompanying attachment (see last page).
-The second source of revenue is from the Federal Government in the form of Impact Aid.
+This amount is spread throughout the appropriations and is included in a variety of different revenue sources.
+The second source of revenue id from the Federal Government in the form of Impact Aid.
 We did not qualify for the students of civilian contractors, so the budget from Federal sources remains equal to the budget from last year.
 The final source of revenue is from the supplemental levy.
 There is no change in the amount of revenue expected from the County source.
-I am not budgeting for an emergency levy because there is no major increase in students anticipated for FY 2018
+I am not budgeting for an emergency levy because there is no major increase in students anticipated for FY 2018.